Channel Balance Interpolation in the Lightning Network via Machine Learning: Model Evaluation

-The model could be any kind of machine learning model.
-In this study, we used a Random Forest regression model.

-This table allows for a straightforward comparison of model performance, focusing on accuracy (MAE) and the strength of the relationship between predicted and actual values (R and R²).
+This table allows for a straightforward comparison of model performance, focusing on accuracy (\( MAE\)) and the strength of the relationship between predicted and actual values (\( R \) and \( R^2 \)).
 The goal being to identify the model that offers the best balance between minimizing prediction errors and maximizing explanatory power for edge balances.

-Additionally, the Mean Decrease Impurity (MDI) feature importance was plotted, illustrating the contribution of each feature to model effectiveness.
+Additionally, the Mean Decrease Impurity (MDI) feature importance was plotted, highlighting each feature's contribution to the model's effectiveness.